As healthcare users, we want a lot from our care delivery. It's no wonder; medical…

-Today, most healthcare practices use electric medical records (EMR) to document patients’ data and have abandoned the use of physical records.
+Today, most healthcare practices use electronic medical records (EMR) to document patients’ data and have abandoned the use of physical records.
 Therefore, it’s imperative to have a ready-to-use IT disaster recovery plan that will help your healthcare business to recover faster and resume operations in case of any disaster.

 Recording your medical data digitally is helping healthcare systems to achieve the best patient outcomes but the electronically saved data can be stolen due to cyber-attacks, destroyed by any disaster such as power failure, or accidentally deleted.